-You could use a specialised tool, such as Dreamweaver or Expression Web, to produce more impressive results, but I think it's still worth taking the time to understand how HTML (and CSS) work, because sometimes they don't do exactly what you want, and you need to tweak the HTML code yourself.
+Even if you use a more specialised application, such as Dreamweaver or Expression Web, to quickly produce more complex pages, I think it's still worth taking the time to understand how HTML and CSS work, because sometimes these applications don't do exactly what you want, and you need to tweak the HTML code yourself.

 The basics of HTML aren't too difficult to learn, and are described here.

 HTML stands for "hypertext mark-up language", and is the language that is used to tell the web browser (e.g. Internet Explorer or Firefox) what to display.
 If you ever word-processed in the 80s, with applications such as WordStar, then you'll find the principles of HTML quite straightforward.For a fuller introduction to HTML, download this PowerPoint presentation.